rodohanna/2D-Engine-Prototype/README.md

 - Input events are collected and buffered
 - The GUI manager processes new events and then updates (may generate new events)
-- The ECS processes events new events and then updates (may generate new events)
+- The ECS processes new events and then updates (may generate new events)
-- The frame rate is syncronized
+- The frame rate is synchronized
 - The render system performs a render of any queued render events

 ### Assets

 Assets are handled very simply.
 An `asset-manifest.json` is used to tell the asset loader where assets are and how they should be loaded.
 The supported asset types are `sprites` and `fonts`.
 They are turned into [textures](https://wiki.libsdl.org/SDL_Texture) and stored in an asset table to be used by the renderer.
-Entities never handle assets directly, they are only ever given a handle to an asset that they give to the renderer when they want to be drawn.
+Entities never handle assets directly; they are only ever given a handle to an asset that they give to the renderer when they want to be drawn.

 ### Entity Component System